MmeRed/url-shortener-challenge/README.md

 Features that might come in the feature could be deleting generated shorts after a retention time, validating user input for malicious code and many more.

 Since I really just wanted to spend the 2h that were recommended for this task I will not implement a [Functional Test](https://engineering.zalando.com/posts/2022/04/functional-tests-with-testcontainers.html) - but I wanted you to know that I've heard of them and also implemented them in the past :)

+After rechecking the project before I hand it in I decided to add the `docker-compose` for convenience - therefore I spent a little over 2hrs.

+Done - enjoy! :)